MrGrasss/TeleBlitz-BestTelebot/README.md

     - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
 Within the 'adder' folder, you will find a configuration file where you can adjust the program's waiting time and the number of members to be added per client.
-While private groups are supported, channels are not yet supported.
+Private groups are supported.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.
 You get to choose if the admin